sn0wbits/PSPTK/README.md

 # PSPTK
- A PowerShell PenTest Tool Kit made for personal use
+ A PowerShell PenTest Toolkit made for personal use